 Centers and institutes may have advisory boards, as appropriate.

-Administration of finances of the center or institute, except for that portion from the State budget, will normally be handled by the CSUSM Foundation
+Administration of finances of the center or institute, except for that portion from the State budget, will normally be handled by the CSUSM UARSC.

-When the center or institute receives indirect funds (F&A) from grants for which the center or institute receives resources from a department, the director will negotiate appropriate F&A reimbursement for the departmental resources.
+When the center or institute receives indirect funds (F&A) from grants for which the center or institute receives resources from a department, the director will negotiate appropriate F&A reimbursement for the departmental resources

-The director shall submit an annual report at the close of each academic year to the associate vice president for research.
+The director shall prepare, sign, and submit an signedannual report by May 15 of each academic year o the associate vice president for research.
 The report shall include a summary of:

 Projects accomplished during the year (including a listing of the personnel involved in each--faculty, staff, students--and their responsibilities)